andron3000/DESIGN_PATTERNS/structural/Adapter/README.md

 ### Applicability

-Use the Facade pattern when:
+Use the Adapter pattern when:

-* you want to provide a simple interface to a complex subsystem.
+* you want to convert the interface of a class into another interface clients expect.

-* there are many dependencies between clients and the implementation classes of an abstraction.
-Introduce a facade to decouple the subsystem from clients and other subsystems, thereby promoting subsystem independence and portability.

-* you want to layer your subsystems.
-Use a facade to define an entry point to each subsystem level.
+* Adapter lets classes work together, that could not otherwise because of incompatible interfaces.